 There are a couple of issues that come this with now.
 Obviously, you’ve got the functionality issues, say things like with analytics, it’s going to be biased data if not everybody is signing in.
 You’re still going to need to present it properly, and we’ve also got third party cookies, so any other software or tools that you’re using within your website, you’re going to need to inform people.
 If you are taking third party cookies and that data is then going somewhere else, you’re going to need to inform them what that is and what it’s being used for.

 So yeah, that’s the new cookie law.
 Like I say, the 26th of May, 2011, it came across the rest of Europe, but obviously in the UK, we’ve got a year’s extension, but you need to act early because they’ve already said that they’re going to deal very differently with people if there are issues reported and people who get investigated.
 They’re going to deal very differently with people who they can see have clearly tried to

 make an effort and conform and give people the information back rather than people who have not bothered at all.
 They’re going to come down a lot harder on them.
 So, yeah, hopefully if you look at this, you’re probably not going to get caught out as much as the people that don’t.

 So I’m Ben Norman.
 Thanks for watching.
 For more information, check out the website or any of the social properties along the bottom.
 Have a great Christmas and wish you all the best for 2012.
 Thanks a lot.

-Managing Director of Koozai, Ben Norman has extensive knowledge of search engine marketing.
+CEO and Founder of Koozai, Ben Norman has extensive knowledge of search engine marketing.
 A regular writer on the subject, Ben’s first book, ‘Getting Noticed on Google’ has sold over 50,000 copies.
 Ben’s comprehensive knowledge is written in a straightforward and easily understandable way; be sure to read his sought after contributions on the future of Koozai.